 Inclusion in the Headteacher’s Honour Book

 Children who exhibit good work or behaviour are sent to the Headteacher to share their accomplishment.
 The Headteacher will give them a ‘Headteacher Award’ sticker and will write their name and accomplishment into a special ‘Honour Book’.
-In the next Certificate Assembly, the child will proudly share their work or accomplishment with the rest of the school, thus inspiring and motivating others to succeed.
+In the next Certificate Assembly, the child will proudly share their work or accomplishment with the rest of their cohort, thus inspiring and motivating others to succeed.
 A certificate is awarded to take home, so that parents may share in the success of their child.

-Attendance has, historically, been an issue for the school.
 We recognise the importance of rewarding all our families with good attendance, so present each child and their family a certificate at the end of each month if they have managed to achieve 95%+ (on target) attendance, or 100% attendance.
 Many of our families are proudly collecting these!
 For those families not reaching the target attendance, an information sheet is sent telling them what % the child has achieved that month.